 During the “school year”, we have a wide range of Underground Groups (small groups) that meet on a weekly basis.
 These groups range from detailed studies of the scriptures, discussions regarding the weekly sermon topic, and studies directed to specific groups such as singles, married couples or families.

 We also have our dedicated singles ministry MetroRED at Metro.
-If you're not married - no matter what age - RED leader, Joshua Olivero and his team will happy to get you plugged in!
+If you're not married - no matter what age - RED is for you!

 7. Is There A Dress Code?

 To set apart your very best for God on Sundays is a great thing – even your wardrobe – but that does not necessarily mean “suit and tie”.
 There’s no particular dress code at Metro.
 Come as you are!

 8. Do I have to give money to the church?

 No. We do not want our newcomers to feel obligated to give an offering on Sunday.
 The offering that we collect on Sundays are for people who call Metro their home church.
 Please do not feel obligated to give; your presence is more than enough.

 9. Is Metro “infant friendly”?

 Definitely so!
 If your young’un gets cranky or rowdy you can feel free to walk over to our nursery (Rooms 126 & 127) during our 9:30am and 11:30am services where we broadcast the service live in HD!